MikeiLL/obliteration.com/_posts/2025-06-09-fuckademia.md

 Moving inspiring words.

-Also reading an author Cat shared: Lidia Yuknovitch who writes.
+Also reading an author Cat shared: Lidia Yuknavitch who writes.

 > Hours of woman on woman on woman whose regular lives didn’t allow for such wild abandon.
 Sometimes Hanna’s fist up my cunt Claire’s mouth on mine or me